saulpierotti/.dotfiles/README.md

 ## Text Editor
 * I use nvim
+* I disabled the background color so to use the terminal background with `highlight Normal ctermbg=none`
+	* This must be after the theme declaration to be effective

 ## Terminal
-* I use konsole since it supports fonts with ligatures (I use Fira Code)
+* I use kitty since it supports fonts with ligatures (I use Fira Code) and it is GPU-accellerated
+* I changed `$TERM` (in .zshevnv) from `xterm-kitty` to `xterm-256color` so that colors are shown in ssh sessions

 ## Console
 * I use zsh